fmakayi/pdsnd_github/README.md

 The project's objective is to  compare the system usage between three large
 cities: Chicago, New York City, and Washington, DC for the first six months of 2017.
+The bikeshare.py file is set up as a script that takes in raw input to create an interactive experience in the terminal that answers questions about the dataset.

 ### Files used
 * bikeshare.py